| ORGANIZATION: BYLAWS

 by the President or the Treasurer, and the Administrative Assistant(s) may sign checks for

-- Special designated accounts may be authorized by the Board of Directors at any time.
+all recurring expenses of the Corporation, up to the amount of $500.
+Special designated accounts may be authorized by the Board of Directors at any time.

-The accounts of the Corporation shall be audited annually at the end of the fiscal year
+Section 3.
+Audits The accounts of the Corporation shall be audited annually at the end of the fiscal year

 by an accountant unless this requirement is specifically waived by a vote of the Board of